protoloft/klipper_z_calibration/README.md

 **NOTE: Do not home Z again after running this calibration or it needs to be executed again!**

-Now, I wish you happy printing with an always perfect first layer - doesn't matter what you just modded on your printer head/bed or what nozzle and flex plate you like to use for the next project.
+Now, I wish you happy printing with an always perfect first layer - doesn't matter what you just modded on your printer's head or bed or what nozzle and flex plate you like to use for your next project.
 It's just perfect :-)

 ## Dislaimer